WVFB supports efforts by state schools, institutions, agencies and other entities to purchase and use locally grown and produced agriculture products.

-West Virginia Farm Bureau recommends that the West Virginia Division of Highways use best management practices in accordance with Department of Agriculture regulations when using herbicides along highway rights-of-way.
+West Virginia Farm Bureau recommends that the West Virginia Division of Highways use best management practices in accordance with labeled directions and Department of Agriculture regulations when using herbicides along highway rights-of-way.

 West Virginia Farm Bureau recommends that the West Virginia Division of Highways initiate action to recycle surfacing material for use in construction and/or repair of roads.